 "It was the best place.
-It had the best potential for a good team," said the 2017 Hall of Fame Finalist this week.
+It had the best potential for a good team," the Hall of Famer said about the Jets back in 2017.
 "I liked the pieces in play.
 The offensive line was young, but very good and it had a good reputation."

 "I was always talking in their ear, always sharing information," Faneca said.
 "Even if it was just, 'Hey, this is how I would do that.'
 Or, 'Hey you're really good at this, why don't you try that?'
 Just always talking when we were at practice and when it was our time to take a break on the sideline and talking things out.
 Just always learning and talking, so we could do it better even if it was 10 minutes later when we got back in there again."